-The lab will allow SWCC students the opportunity to work with an anatomically correct simulated cadaver.
+The lab allows Southwest students the opportunity to work with an anatomically correct simulated cadaver.
 This is the same opportunity that students at a handful of large universities, such as Stanford, have available to them.

-The new Virtual Cadaver Lab at SWCC will allow our students to explore the anatomy of a human body on a scale, that until this point, was unavailable to them.
+The new Virtual Cadaver Lab at Southwest allows our students to explore the anatomy of a human body on a scale, that until this point, was unavailable to them.
 SWCC students, because they will have logged time on this real-time, interactive experience will be better prepared to meet the demands of health care careers in a number of specializations.

-The Virtual Cadaver Lab simulation allows a student to view a human body from any angle.
+The Virtual Cadaver Lab simulation provides students a view into the human body from any angle.
 They can interact with the life-sized screen with a virtual probe, which even allows them to cut open the skin for exploration.

 The Virtual Cadaver Lab was made possible by the Title III, Strengthening Institutions Grant.